Celtic Week Classes – July 9-15, 2023

 BODHRÁN I (Anna Colliton)

-In this class, we’ll cover basic position and technique for playing the bodhrán, focusing on developing speed, comfort, and versatility, and with the long-term goal of creating skilled and knowledgable players who are able to accompany in whatever style they choose.
-Students will learn several ‘no fail’ approaches to accompanying jigs and reels, and begin to enhance their playing with ornamentation, fills, and tonal variation.
-We’ll cover other types of traditional tunes, time-permitting and/or according to the wishes of the class.
+In Bodhrán I, we’ll cover basic position and technique for playing the bodhrán, with a focus on developing speed, comfort, and versatility.
+The long-term goal of this class is to give students the skills to become skilled, knowledgeable, and flexible players who are able to accompany in whatever style they choose!
+Students will learn several ‘no-fail’ approaches to accompanying jigs and reels, and begin to enhance their playing with ornamentation and tonal variation.
+Time permitting, we’ll cover other types of traditional tunes, according to the wishes of the class.
 There will be something for everyone, so students are strongly encouraged to bring questions, favorite recordings, and topics of discussion to class!
 Total beginners are welcome, as are more experienced players wanting a refresher.
-Written notation will be used in class but we’ll leave time at the end of class for students wishing to make audio or video recordings for reference.
+We’ll use written notation in class but leave time every day for students wishing to make audio or video recordings for reference.
 (Class limit: 25)

 BODHRÁN II (Anna Colliton)

-In this class, we’ll learn to further enhance our playing with tonal variation, alternate sticking patterns, syncopated rhythms, and ornamentation (double and/or single-ended triplets and rolls), and begin to craft fully-formed parts to accompany traditional melodies.
+In Bodhrán II, we’ll learn to further enhance our playing with tonal variation, alternate stick-ing patterns, syncopated rhythms, and ornamentation (double and/or single-ended triplets and rolls), and begin to craft fully-formed parts to accompany traditional melodies.
 We’ll deepen our understanding of jigs and reels, and develop approaches to other types of traditional tunes according to the wishes of the class.
 And, we’ll learn how to break out of any rhythmical ruts we may be stuck in!
-Students should already be comfortable accompanying both jigs and reels and be able to play with consistent timing, and are strongly encouraged to bring questions, favorite recordings, and topics of discussion to class – we’re going to have fun!
-Written notation will be used in class but we’ll leave time at the end of class for students wishing to make audio or video recordings for reference.
+Students who sign up for this class should already be comfortable accompanying both jigs and reels, and able to play at session speed with consistent timing.
+Feel free to bring questions, favorite recordings, and topics of discussion to class – we’re going to have fun!
+We’ll use written notation in class but leave time every day for students wishing to make audio or video recordings for reference.
 (Class limit: 25)

 CHILDREN’S PROGRAM